isi-see/plant-to-do/README.md

 # Plant Todo App - ReadMe
 _project directory: `planttracker/plants/`_

 This is my first ever full stack project.
-It's the final project for an Informatics class on a Master's course.
+It's the final project for an Informatics class on a Master's course (grade: 100%).

 The purpose of this app is a task tracker for houseplants.
 All houseplants require certain tasks (watering, fertilizing, repotting) repeatedly, so in this app, the user can: